parkershepherd/karma-speckle-reporter/README.md

         // Don't show skipped tests
         suppressSkipped: false,

-        // Every test that is more slower than the slowest test is mark as slow
+        // Determine which tests will be shown as slow
         slowTestTime: 40,
         fastTestTime: 20

       },
-      plugins: ["karma-spec-reporter"],
+      plugins: ["karma-speckle-reporter"],
     ...
 ```